projectsveltos/sveltos/docs/getting_started/install/quick_start.md

 ## What is Sveltos?

 Sveltos is a **set of Kubernetes controllers** deployed in a **management** cluster.
-According to the [ClusterAPI documentation](https://cluster-api.sigs.k8s.io/user/concepts):

-> "A management cluster is a Kubernetes cluster that manages the lifecycle of Workload Clusters.
-A Management Cluster is also where one or more providers run, and where resources such as Machines are stored."
+A management cluster is the centralised Kubernetes cluster where Sveltos orchestrates and manages the deployments of Kubernetes resources to managed clusters.

-From the **management** cluster, Sveltos can manage **add-ons** and **applications** to a fleet of clusters (on-prem, Cloud).

 ## Before you Begin